Sherry141/Kaggle_BulldozerPricePrediction_LGBM/README.md

 All my code is contained in the main notebook "LGBM_model.ipynb".
 This file has thorough comments on all the steps followed from data cleaning to model training and evaluation.

-All the other files are data files from Kaggle.
+Files inside the "data" directory are data files, mostly from from Kaggle.
+From these, "Train.csv" was used for training and validating the dataset, while "Data Dcitionary.xlsx" was used for understanding the dataset, and "data_types.csv" was generated to understand the data types of different values (for cleaning the dataset, when deciding what to remove, what to impute etc.).